ibm-cloud-docs/power-iaas/migration-strategies.md

 Some alternative AIX migration strategies include:

 - `rsync` for non-database files
-- Logshipping for databases
+- The `savevg` and `restvg` AIX commands
-- The`savevg` and `restvg` AIX commands
+- Log shipping for databases

 ## IBM i migration strategies
 {: #migration-ibmi}